Harnessing Bayesian Statistics to Accelerate Iterative Quantum Amplitude Estimation: Algorithmic and Computational Details

 \subsection{Settings for Molecular Ground-State Energy Estimation}

-To identify the molecular ground-state wavefunction, the electronic Hamiltonian for each molecule and bond length considered is generated in Qiskit Nature \cite{qiskit2024} via the PySCF driver \cite{sun2018pyscf} in Jordan-Wigner mapping \cite{jordan1928uber}.
-Frozen core orbitals and qubit tapering \cite{bravyi2017tapering} are then employed to reduce the required number of qubits to represent the Hamiltonian.
-The ground-state wavefunction is then determined via the Variational Quantum Eigensolver (VQE) \cite{peruzzo2014variational,cao2019quantum} for the efficient SU(2) Ansatz with full entanglement, as depicted in Fig.~\ref{fig:efficientsu2}; the parameters of the Ansatz are optimized classically with Sequential Least Squares Programming (SLSQP); and the expectation value corresponding to each parameter set is computed classically via the Qiskit Runtime Estimator primitive service with zero shots (see additional details in Table \ref{tab:size_reduction}).
+To identify the molecular ground-state wavefunction, the electronic Hamiltonian for each molecule and bond length considered is generated in Qiskit Nature \cite{qiskit2024} via the PySCF driver \cite{sun2018pyscf} in parity mapping \cite{seeley2012bravyi}.
+Frozen core orbitals and qubit tapering \cite{bravyi2017tapering} are then employed to reduce the required number of qubits to represent the Hamiltonian.\footnote{Note Jordan-Wigner mapping \cite{jordan1928uber} without qubit tapering is employed for $\text{H}_2$.} The ground-state wavefunction is then determined via the Variational Quantum Eigensolver (VQE) \cite{peruzzo2014variational,cao2019quantum} for the efficient SU(2) Ansatz with full entanglement, as depicted in Fig.~\ref{fig:efficientsu2}; the parameters of the Ansatz are optimized classically with Sequential Least Squares Programming (SLSQP); and the expectation value corresponding to each parameter set is computed classically via the Qiskit Runtime Estimator primitive service with zero shots (see additional details in Table \ref{tab:size_reduction}).
 In all molecular ground-state energy calculations, the electronic energy is supplemented by the classically calculated nuclear repulsion energy and core electron energy as determined with PySCF.